|

 Office hours:

-- Our work hours are 9am-5pm (except early morning and late evening labs);
+- Regular work hours are 9am-5pm (despite early morning and late evening labs);

 - your queries might not be answered immediately, and so start your work early;